TECHNOLOGY

 Automatic operation

-All systems can be controlled using a modern, user-friendly graphical software based on an open-source Python framework that can easily be adapted to your preferred measurement equipment and setups.
+All systems can be controlled using a modern, user-friendly graphical software that can easily be adapted to your preferred measurement equipment and setups.

 Automatic Sample Changer

-It takes just seconds to plug a sample puck into the transfer cage and secure the latter inside the vacuum lock and a couple of minutes to automatically load the puck to the low temperature stage, where it is cooled to the base temperature in less than three hours.
-The fast-cooling pucks are particularly useful for the high-throughput screening of material samples and to accelerate the development of cryogenic devices.
+It then takes a couple of minutes to automatically load the puck to the low temperature stage, where it is cooled to the base temperature in less than three hours.

 LEMON